Jul 1, 2026

 No. Once deposited, you are bound by the loan terms, though you may be able to repay early with fees.

-A bank is required to clear a check within a reasonable amount of time, but it can hold a check for up to five business days longer than its normal availability schedule.
+A bank is required to clear a check within a reasonable time, but it may hold a check for up to five business days beyond its normal availability schedule.

 Photo credit: Hispanolistic / Getty Images